robmiller/varnisher/README.md

 ## Usage

     Usage: varnish.rb [options] action target
         -h, --help                       Display this help
         -v, --verbose                    Output more information
         -H, --hostname HOSTNAME          Hostname/IP address of your Varnish server.
 Default is localhost -p, --port PORT                  Port your Varnish server is listening on.
-Default is 80 -n, --num-pages NUM              Number of pages to crawl when in spider mode
+Default is 80 -n, --num-pages NUM              Number of pages to crawl when in spider mode. -1 will crawl all pages -#, --hashes                     If true, /foo.html#foo and /foo.html#bar will be seen as different in spider mode
+            -q, --ignore-query-string        If true, /foo?foo=bar and /foo?foo=baz will be seen as the same in spider mode

     ## Examples

     ### Purging a page and all the resources on it

     Quite often, it's necessary redevelop a page on a website in a way that involves changes not only to the page but also to CSS files, images, JavaScript files, etc. Purging pages in this instance can be a painful process, or at least one that requires a few `ban` commands in `varnishadm`.
 No longer!

 Just enter: